-DETROIT — Former Detroit Mayor Kwame Kilpatrick is asking again for a new trial.
+DETROIT — Former Detroit Mayor Kwame Kilpatrick is asking the U.S. Supreme Court to overturn his corruption conviction and 28-year prison sentence.